surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## Wavetables

+The two surge Wavetable based oscillators ship with the factory section of the Surge XT wavetable bank.
+These wavetables can be accessed from the display area menu.
+The 3rd party section has been omitted by default, (to make the library download smaller).
+You can however easily access our 3rd party wavetables from the wavetable menu, just press "download extra wavetable content".

-The two surge Wavetable based oscillators read wavetables in a variety of formats, including supporting the popular wavetable formats used by Serum (2048-long tagged .wav) and Bitwig (.wt).
+The VCOs will also read wavetables in a variety of formats, including the popular wavetable formats used by Serum (2048-long tagged .wav) and Bitwig (.wt).
 It also interprets WAV loop markers as wavetables.
-You can select and interact with Wavetables using the menu on the preset selector in the VCO.

 <p align="center">
 <img src="./images/wavetable_menu.png" height = 400 alt="The Wavetable menu">
 </p>

-Wavetables in other formats require pre-processing or will be loaded as one shots.
+Wavetables in other formats require pre-processing.
+Unprocessed audio files will be loaded as one shots.
-For more on this consult the Surge VST manual and Wiki.
+For more on this consult the [Surge XT manual](../manual-xt/#wavetable).

-Since wavedit (with its 256-block unragged wav file) is a popular format, we have added a special menu in the Surge XT Rack modules, where you can load this file directly from the wavetable menu using the "Load WaveEdit Wavetable" menu item.
+Since wavedit (with its 256-block untagged wav file) is a popular format, we have added a special menu in the Surge XT Rack modules, where you can load this file directly from the wavetable menu using the "Load WaveEdit Wavetable" menu item.